Espro P1 Brew Guide

 Porlex Mini: 6 clicks

 Knock Aergrind: 2.9

 Every coffee will be a little bit different.
 Start with the recommended grind settings above and adjust as needed.
-For the Porlex Mini a range of 5-7 clicks; for the Knock Aergrind a range of 2.6-3.0 works well.
+For the Porlex Mini a range of 5-7 clicks; for the Knock Aergrind a range of 2.6-3.0 and for the VSSL around 2.5 works well.
 How to adjust by taste.

 Step 3 - Cap